BilalMaz/Github-Slides-Cloud-Engineer-Bootcam-/README.md

-# Note : Thank for this colaboration om this project
+# Note : Thank for the colaboration on this project